httptoolkit/react-reverse-portal/README.md

 ### `portals.createSvgPortalNode([options])`

 This creates a detached SVG DOM node.
 It works identically to the node from `createHtmlPortalNode`, except it will work with SVG elements.
-Content is placed within a `<g>` instead of a `<div>`.
+Content is placed within a `<g>` instead of a `<div>` by default, which can be customized by `options.containerElement`.

 An error will be thrown if you attempt to use a HTML node for SVG content, or a SVG node for HTML content.